arq5x/bedtools2/docs/content/tools/intersect.rst

 **-s**		                     Force "strandedness".
 That is, only report hits in B that overlap A on the same strand.
 By default, overlaps are reported without respect to strand.
 **-S**	                       Require different strandedness.
 That is, only report hits in B that overlap A on the _opposite_ strand.
 By default, overlaps are reported without respect to strand.
 **-split**	                   Treat "split" BAM (i.e., having an "N" CIGAR operation) or BED12 entries as distinct BED intervals.
 **-sorted**	                   For very large B files, invoke a "sweeping" algorithm that requires position-sorted (e.g., ``sort -k1,1 -k2,2n`` for BED files) input.
 When using -sorted, memory usage remains low even for very large files.
 **-g**                         Specify a genome file the defines the expected chromosome order in the input files for use with the ``-sorted`` option.
 **-header**	                   Print the header from the A file prior to results.
+**-names**                     When using *multiple databases* (`-b`), provide an alias for each that will appear instead of a fileId when also printing the DB record.
+**-filenames**                 When using *multiple databases* (`-b`), show each complete filename instead of a fileId when also printing the DB record.
+**-sortout**                   When using *multiple databases* (`-b`), sort the output DB hits for each record.
+**-nobuf**                     Disable buffered output.
+Using this option will cause each line of output to be printed as it is generated, rather than saved in a buffer.
+This will make printing large output files noticeably slower, but can be useful in conjunction with other software tools and scripts that need to process one line of bedtools output at a time.
+**-iobuf**                     Follow with desired integer size of read buffer.
+Optional suffixes `K/M/G` supported. **Note**: currently has no effect with compressed files.
 ===========================    =========================================================================================================================================================